mozilla/mozbase/mozinstall/README.md

 returns the full path to the install directory.
 In the case that mozinstall is invoked from the command line, the binary path will be printed to stdout.

-To remove an installed applicatoin the uninstaller can be used.
+To remove an installed application the uninstaller can be used.
 It requires the installation path of the application and will remove all the installed files.
 On Windows the uninstaller will be tried first.

 # Usage

-For command line options run mozinstall --help

-Mozinstall's main function is the install method:
+Mozinstall can be used as API or via the CLI commands.

+## API
+An application can be installed by running the commands below.
+The install method will return the installation path of the application.

     import mozinstall
     path = mozinstall.install(%installer%, %install_folder%)

-To retrieve the binary of the application call get_binary with the path and the application name:
+To retrieve the real binary call get_binary with the path and the application name as arguments:

     mozinstall.get_binary(path, 'firefox')